daylinmorgan/daylinmorgan/README.md

-Browsers are dead, long live the CLI!
+Browsers are dead, long live the CLI.

 ## projects
 ```sh